PP Woven Bags & Raffia Recycling Line

 Decision-oriented answers for selecting modules, utilities, and output targets.

-Specify hot washing when ink, oils, glue, or heavy organics must be reduced to meet an output cleanliness target.
-Friction washing + rinsing suffices for light dust/sand loads.
-Heating method and chemistry depend on site utilities and the contamination profile.
+Specify hot washing when ink, oils, glue, or heavy organics must be reduced to meet a cleanliness target.
+Friction washing plus rinsing is often sufficient for light dust and sand loads.

-Yes—add extrusion/pelletizing.
-Select a squeezer to reduce moisture and increase bulk density before extrusion if inlet water load is high or pelletizing stability is critical.
-Filtration depends on the pellet quality target.
+Yes.
+Add extrusion and water-ring pelletizing.
+A squeezer can reduce moisture and increase bulk density before extrusion when inlet water load is high or pelletizing stability is critical.

 Yes.
-We configure layout, module selection, and control logic around capacity, contamination, available utilities, and footprint.
-Typical automation includes interlocks, overload protection, and module-by-module permissives; specify higher automation levels in the RFQ.
+Layout, module selection, and control logic are configured around capacity, contamination, utilities, and footprint.
+Automation can include interlocks, overload protection, and module-by-module permissives.